-Join Judy Steiner-Williams for an in-depth discussion in this video Internal solicited, part of Writing Proposals.
+Join Judy Steiner-Williams for an in-depth discussion in this video Internal solicited, part of Writing a Proposal.

 - In some ways a Solicited Internal Proposal…is easier to prepare than a solicited external one,…but in some ways it's more difficult.…First, how is it easier?…For one thing you don't need to research the company as much…because you're already privy to internal information,…because it's your company.…You may already know what has been tried,…what issues your company is dealing with,…and the person or the committee…that will be making the decision,…you may have even worked with some of the reviewers.…And an official RFP probably wasn't provided.…